Alabaster, Trussville and Pell City

 Prior to moving home to Birmingham, Dr. Hebson performed high volume surgery and treated extensive ocular pathology working for The Southeast Permanente Medical Group in Atlanta.
 She also routinely instructed Emory residents in the development of their diagnostic and surgical skills.

 Dr. Hebson is a member of the American Academy of Ophthalmology and American Society of Cataract and Refractive Surgery.
-She has published and presented clinical research at numerous meetings throughout the country on both corneal and retinal disease.
+She has published and presented clinical research at numerous meetings throughout the country on both corneal and retinal diseases.

 Dr. Hebson enjoys spending her spare time with her husband and three children.
 She enjoys participating in outdoor activities, reading, and watching college football.